humphreybc/super-simple-tasks/README.md

 * No account required - close your browser and come back and your tasks will still be there
 * Mobile support
 * Extremely simple UI
+* Priority and due date attributes
 * Bulk mark all tasks completed

 ### To-do

-#### 1.2

-* Redesign create box
-* Be able to add priority and due date at create time

 #### 1.3

 * Toggle to sort by priority, due date, creation order
+* Sync tasks across multiple devices and browsers
+* Collaborate on tasks with others by sharing

 #### 1.4

 * IE support
-* Sync using Chrome's native sync API

 ### Dependencies